 One of the most important aspects of being a landlord is rent collection.
 Managing payments firmly and efficiently is key to ensure your renters pay on time.
 It is your role as landlord to keep challenges from escalating in the event of late payments.

 Today, more renters than ever are paying their rent online.
 Online payments are more convenient and secure than their paper counterparts, which is why new landlords should have a means to collect and manage rent digitally.
 Having an online option for your tenants will increase the likelihood of timely payments.

 Consider Hiring a Property Manager

-One of the decisions to be made is whether to hire a property manager.
+Consider whether or not to hire property manager.
 If you are interested in removing the time and hassle of managing a rental, then transferring duties to a property manager can be a valuable investment.
-A management company can ensure tasks such as rent payments and tenant challenges are dealt with effectively.
+A management company can deal with tasks such as rent payments and tenant challenges effectively.
 Juggling multiple rental properties can be a challenge starting out; a property manager will take the stress of marketing and managing away.